 1. People speak excellent English

-Yes, most European countries speak English as an alternative language and Portugal is one of them.
-Besides Portuguese, people at Porto are well versed in English that makes this place travel-friendly.
-The hotel staff, taxi drivers, shopkeepers can speak English, making it simpler for you as a new traveler.
+Yes, most European countries speak English as an alternative language, and Portugal is one of them.
+Besides Portuguese, people at Porto are well versed in English, which makes this place travel-friendly.
+The hotel staff, taxi drivers, and shopkeepers can speak English, making it simpler for you as a new traveller.
 Any tourist can reach out to anyone for help, and they’d all be glad to assist you.
 People here are extremely soft-spoken, and you will be listening to lots of ‘Thank you” and “Please”.

 Porto is blessed with some stunning coastlines where land connects the sea.
 Even during sunny summer days, these coasts can offer breathtaking views with a lazy appeal.
-For travelers who are ready to ditch adventure and thrill to grab some soothing time for themselves, they should head to Porto beaches!
+Travellers who are ready to ditch adventure and thrill to grab some soothing time for themselves should head to Porto beaches!
 Experience the most subtle yet enthralling views.

-You might have heard that some parts of the world are cheap and best to travel; well, Porto is one such paradise.
-You are sure to get good food, stay and transportation at reasonably priced say 5 euros for a meal and 20 euros for a hotel room.
+You might have heard that some parts of the world are cheap and the best to travel; well, Porto is one such paradise.
+You are sure to get good food, stay, and transportation at reasonably priced, say 5 euros for a meal and 20 euros for a hotel room.
 Not every tourist place in Europe is easy on the budget and successful in offering scenic views and natural beauty.

 People believe that veggie dishes are challenging to locate in Porto.
 But the fact is Porto has many vegetarian-only restaurants that even serve vegan food.
-Caldo Verde soup, traditional bread items, baked Castanhas (Chestnuts), Portuguese Pastries, Bolo rie (King Cake), Arroz Doce (Sweet Rice), Veg Salad, Vegan chocolate cake and of course Port Wine are some yummy veg dishes you can easily find.
+Caldo Verde soup, traditional bread items, baked Castanhas (Chestnuts), Portuguese Pastries, Bolo Rei (King Cake), Arroz Doce (Sweet Rice), Veg Salad and Vegan chocolate cake are some yummy veg dishes you can easily find.

 8. Porto can be explored in a Short Tour